HafsaTarek/Mental-health-Website/README.md

 # MyMentalJourney 🌿

 A calming, user-friendly mental health support website focused on promoting awareness, accessibility, and self-care.
-Built with **HTML**, **CSS**, and **JavaScript**, this project is a personal initiative to apply front-end skills to a real-life issue that matters deeply.
+Built with **HTML53**, **CSS**, **Bootstrap** and a touch of **JavaScript**, this project is a personal initiative to apply front-end skills to a real-life issue that matters deeply.

 ---